amphoradata/nodejs-sdk/README.md

-# javascript-sdk
+# nodejs-sdk
-A JavaScript SDK for Amphora Data
+A NodeJS SDK for Amphora Data